Ranges from £

-Sharing many similarities, including its underpinnings, with the Range Rover Evoque, clever engineering of the new rear suspension allows for the extra two seats in the back, creating a great 7 seat off-roading marvel.
+Sharing many similarities, including its underpinnings, with the Range Rover Evoque, clever engineering of the new rear suspension allows for the options of an extra two seats in the back, creating a great 7 seat off-roading marvel.
+Browse our latest Land Rover Discovery Sport lease deals below to find out more.

 It’s also smart, practical, safe - and rugged enough to go a lot further than its rivals off the beaten track.
 In short, there’s nothing else quite like it.